-This article is an excerpt of a document entitled Lighting Facts FAQ dealing with LED Lumen Maintenance and Warranty Label Changes. .
+This article is an excerpt of a document entitled Lighting Facts FAQ which deals with LED Lumen Maintenance and Warranty Label Changes.

-LM-79 is an approved process that measures electrical and photometric properties of LED products.
+LM-79 is an approved process that measures the electrical and photometric properties of LED products.
 This process includes luminous flux, electrical power, efficiency, chromaticity as well as the diffusion of luminous intensity.
-Results of all five metric measurements displayed on a lighting product label originate from test results based on the LM-79 record
+Results of all five metric measurements displayed on a lighting product label originate from test results based on the LM-79 record.

-LM-80 is an approved process that measures maintenance of the luminous flux of a group of electroluminescent diodes (LED) at various operating temperatures.
-This document recommends testing over the course of a minimum of 6,000 hours (it is stated, however, that a testing period of 10,000 hours is advisable); measurements are taken at 1 000-hour intervals.
+LM-80 is an approved process that measures the maintenance of the luminous flux for a group of electroluminescent diodes (LED) at various operating temperatures.
+This document recommends testing over the course of a minimum of 6,000 hours (it is stated, however, that a testing period of 10,000 hours is advisable); measurements are taken at 1,000-hour intervals.
 Beyond those specifications, LM-80 offers no other determination or estimate as to the lifespan (or maintenance of luminous flux) over and above the number of test hours.
 Despite 10,000-hour testing time slots, recommendations do very little to challenge assertions made by LED-based lighting manufacturers regarding the lifespan of LED products sold on the market today.

 TM-21 provides guidelines on the use of data compiled through LM-80 tests to assess the lifespan of a light source beyond the number of test hours recommended by LM-80; TM-21 allows us to deduce the lifespan up to six times the number of test hours.
 For instance, diodes tested for 6 000 hours in a laboratory setting should not be sold with an endorsement stipulating a lifespan greater than 36,000 hours based on the L70 lifespan.